rohan-deshpande/trux/README.md

 # Trux
 ## A micro data framework for ReactJS

-### !NOTE this is WIP and is no where ready for use in any way at all!

 Trux is a simple yet effective way of managing data for your React app.
 It comes packed with two data store types, `TruxModel` and `TruxCollection` which you are encouraged to extend for your own use cases.

 Trux is based on the concept of inheritance, which means any `new TruxModel` or `new TruxCollection` you instantiate will have access to the base methods of those objects, but will also be extendible with custom methods.